2024 Czech Senate election: Contesting parties

 Similar to the 2022 election, several parties have decided to form more or less formal alliances in some or all seats.

 Spolu

 Unlike two years prior, parties of the Spolu alliance have not signed any pre-electoral memorandum and are standing candidates mostly individually.
 Exception is Jiří Drahoš in Prague, who is supported by all parties in the Fiala government and Leopold Sukovský from Ostravak, whose candidacy is also supported by all three parties.

 Pirates, SEN 21 and Greens

-The Czech Pirate Party, SEN 21 and the Green Party have announced cooperation in 10 out of the 27 constituencies.
-Three candidates will be nominated by SEN 21, five by Pirates, two by Greens and one jointly by SEN 21 and Pirates.
+The Czech Pirate Party, SEN 21 and the Green Party agreed to cooperate and support mutually backed candidates in 10 of the 27 constituencies contested in 2024.
+The parties highlighted incumbent or prospective candidates including Přemysl Rabas (Chomutov) and Lukáš Wagenknecht (Prague 8), and said the Greens would field candidates in districts including Litoměřice and Mladá Boleslav.

 Přísaha and Motorists

 The coalition of Přísaha and Motorists have agreed to stand the leader of Přísaha as their joint candidate.